minio/minio/docs/config/README.md

 ```

 ### Domain
-By default, Minio supports path-style requests which look like http://mydomain.com/bucket/object.
+By default, Minio supports path-style requests that are of the format http://mydomain.com/bucket/object.
 MINIO_DOMAIN environmental variable is used to enable virtual-host-style requests.
 If the request `Host` header matches with `(.+).mydomain.com` then the matched pattern `$1` is used as bucket and the path is used as object.
 More information on path-style and virtual-host-style [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAPI.html)

 Example:
 ```sh